Van Conversion Guide

 Pre-finish your ceiling boards

 Run all light, fan, or solar wiring before installing any boards.
-Cut holes as needed during install — it’s much harder (and messier) to retrofit later.Fix boards with glue and screws
+Cut holes as needed during install - it’s much harder (and messier) to cut holes and retrofit later.Fix boards with glue and screws

-Apply Sikaflex or similar adhesive along the battens and press the board into place.
+Apply Sikaflex or similar adhesive along the batons and press the board into place.
 Then secure with timber screws or nails into each timber batten.Continue board by board

 Slot each new board into the previous one and repeat: measure, cut, glue, screw.
 Take your time around curves and light fittings.Finish with clean edge cuts

-Trim the final boards to fit neatly against the walls and rear door.
+Trim the final boards along both side walls to fit neatly against the walls and rear door.
 Smooth cuts sanded down slightly at a 45 degree angle at the ends gives the whole ceiling a polished look.

 Common mistake: Installing the ceiling before the walls.
 This often results in exposed gaps where the wall panel doesn't reach high enough to meet the ceiling.